Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Introduction

-In a review of the field, Stamatatos \cite{stamatatos_authorship_2016} concluded that binary-extrinsic methods tend to outperform the other categories.
-In particular, a binary-extrinsic \AV method that has been found to be very successful over several independent studies is the well-known \e{Impostors Method} (\imOrg).
-The basic idea behind \imOrg can be traced back to another successful \AV method introduced by Koppel and Schler \cite{KoppelAVOneClassClassification:2004} and called \unmasking and later modified by Koppel et al. in \cite{KoppelUnmasking:2007}.
-The key insight of \imOrg is to collect a set of texts that are plausible impostors for $\DA$ and then calculate a similarity score for $\DA$ and $\Dunk$ not once but a large number of times while withholding a random sub-set of the features at every iteration.
-The rationale is that only the real author of the disputed text is so similar to it to withstand random permutations of the features set, which, for \imOrg, is the set of the most frequent character 4-grams.
-Koppel et al. \cite{KoppelFundamentalProblemAA:2012} proposed that to choose the impostors the key principle should be to identify a relevant universe, choose linguistically similar texts, and then randomly sample from them.
+In a review of the field, \textcite{stamatatos_authorship_2016} concluded that binary-extrinsic methods tend to outperform other types of methods.
+A widely recognized and successful binary extrinsic \AV method that has been repeatedly validated in independent studies is the \e{Impostors Method} (\imOrg), which has been proposed by \textcite{KoppelWinter2DocsBy1:2014}.
+The basic idea behind \imOrg can be traced back to another successful \AV method called \unmasking, initially introduced by \textcite{KoppelAVOneClassClassification:2004} and later refined by \textcite{KoppelUnmasking:2007}.
+Given a verification case $\Problem = (\Dunk, \DA)$, the key insight of \imOrg is to collect a set of texts that are plausible impostors for $\DA$ and then calculate a similarity score for $\Dunk$ and $\DA$ not once but a large number of times while withholding a random sub-set of the features at every iteration.
+The rationale is that only the real author of the disputed text $\Dunk$ is so similar to it to withstand random permutations of the features set, which, for \imOrg, is the set of the most frequent character $4$\texttt{-}grams. \textcite{KoppelFundamentalProblemAA:2012} suggested that the key principle to choose the impostors should be to identify a relevant population, select linguistically similar texts, and then randomly sample from it.